ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 For both the *Detect* and *Map* types, the :guilabel:`Scrape` field displays the text that was automatically recognized in the component's :iconlink:`gloss|subselection|../glossary.html#glossary-subselection` on the screen capture.
+There are some limitations to note:

-Note that the main component of a group cannot be of type Text.
+* The main component of a group cannot be of type Text
+* The  :iconlink:`gloss|region-of-interest|../glossary.html#glossary-region-of-interest`
+  must contain at least 2 characters (recognition improves as the amount of text increases)

 .. _alyvix_designer_options_components_text_detect:
 .. topic:: **Detect**

-   The text type's *Detect* option will determine that a match was correctly made if the text scraped from the :iconlink:`gloss|region-of-interest|../glossary.html#glossary-region-of-interest` matches the condition specified in the first two fields.
+   The text type's *Detect* option will determine that a match was correctly made if the text scraped from the region of interest  matches the condition specified in the first two fields.

 .. image:: images/ad_type_submenu_text_detect_sized.png
    :class: image-boxshadow